As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client or even no-shows at sessions.

 I was guilty of doing this at first, but I’ve learned that apologizing doesn’t solve anything.

-We get it – it can be really frustrating when you don’t receive a payment for a job well done.
-Be firm in your emails, but stay polite.
-Put the focus on the invoice that didn’t get paid instead of the fact that the client hasn’t paid.
+We get it–it can be really frustrating when you don’t receive a payment for a job well done.
+You should be firm in your emails, but stay polite.

 Here’s what we mean.
 Instead of writing:

-“You still haven’t paid this invoice”
+“You still haven’t paid this invoice.”

 Try this instead:

-“This invoice hasn’t been paid yet”
+“This invoice hasn’t been paid yet.”

 Both sentences communicate the same fact.
 But as a client, which one would you rather receive?

-You should only include necessary information in a reminder email.
+You should only include the necessary information in a reminder email.
 These emails aren’t the right time to ask your client how their family is doing or how they enjoyed their latest vacation.

 Reminder emails are designed to remind clients to do something.

-6 Reminder Email Samples and Templates
+6 Reminder Email Templates to Send to Coaching Clients

 You can send this email a week or a day before a payment is due from your client.
-Alternatively, you can send this type of reminder email on the same day that the payment is due.
-Or, you can do both!

 Subject line: Payment reminder for [invoice number] – Due on [date]